JinangAi07/Gradient-Descent/README.md

 Both functions use gradient descent to train the model, making them useful for linear regression tasks with intuitive visualizations to analyze convergence and predictive performance.
 ***
 ## 3. Vignettes and Tests
-This R package also includes two important components: vignettes and tests, which help us better understand and use the package.
+This R package also includes two important components: vignettes and tests, which help us better understand and use this package.

-In the vignettes, we will learn how the package works through a simple example, as well as the the final output and visualization graphics.
+In the vignettes, we will learn how the package works through a simple example, as well as a detailed introduction about the input, parameters, final output and visualization graphics in both two functions.

-In the tests, the outputs of this package are compared another widely-used package 'lm', using data from an open dataset in the [Medical Cost Personal Datasets (kaggle.com)](https://www.kaggle.com/datasets/mirichoi0218/insurance).
+In the tests, to test the validation and accuracy of this package, the outputs will be compared with another widely-used package 'lm', using data from an open dataset in the [Medical Cost Personal Datasets (kaggle.com)](https://www.kaggle.com/datasets/mirichoi0218/insurance).

 ***
 Thank you for reading this introduction, hope you have fun with this r package! :wink: